History of Belarus: Early Slavs

-The history of Belarus begins with the migration and expansion of the Slavic peoples through Eastern Europe between the 6th and 8th centuries.
-East Slavs settled on the territory of present-day Belarus, Russia and Ukraine, assimilating local Baltic (Yotvingians, Dnieper Balts), Finns (in Russia) and steppe nomads (in Ukraine) already living there, their early ethnic integrations contributed to the gradual differentiation of the East Slavs.
-These East Slavs, pagan, animistic, agrarian people, had an economy which included trade in agricultural produce, game, furs, honey, beeswax and amber.
+Between the 6th and 8th centuries, the migrations and expansion of Slavic peoples across Eastern Europe began.
+East Slavs settled on the territory of present-day Belarus, where they interacted with and gradually assimilated local Baltic tribes such as the Dnieper Balts and the Yotvingians.
+These early processes of coexistence and integration laid the foundations for the gradual formation and differentiation of the East Slavic communities in this region.
+The East Slavs were predominantly pagan, animistic, agrarian people, had an economy which included trade in agricultural produce, game, furs, honey, beeswax and amber.

-The modern Belarusian ethnos was probably formed on the basis of the three Slavic tribes—Kryvians, Drehovians, and Radzimians—as well as several Baltic tribes.
+The modern Belarusian ethnos was probably formed on the basis of the three Slavic tribes: Krivichs, Dregoviches, and Radimichs, and the Baltic people inhabiting the area.